 quad bike at Solang Valley

-Quad Bike ride on snow-covered streets of Solang
+Quad bike ride on the snow-covered streets of Solang

 Quad-biked till the nearby river bank which we had to cross by walking on this